AntonDnepr/dom5-arena-map-gen/Readme.md

 To use cool github linking to the issue please add #taskNumber in the end.
 E.g.:

 `docs: add changes to the Readme #123`

+## Plans for the future versions
+- Add Holy for magic paths;
+- Add sprites to the suggestions (maybe);
+- Mods support;
+- Automate pulling new data for dominions;